 Number of strands (density)

 So it turns out that the quantity of hairs is another way of measuring thickness.
-As you may have guessed, having more hairs in a specific area will lead to a thicker beard.
+As you may have guessed, having more hairs in a specific area will lead to growing a thicker beard.
 Beard hair is pretty dense – however, the area density is affected in a big way by ethnicity.

 Most beards clock in between 20 and 80 follicles per square centimetre – a fact which took a more-than-usual amount of researching, but it’s from a real-life scientific paper* so don’t believe any of the other nonsense you read.